YKLoh666/AACS3013-Past-Year-Answer/2023-MAY/answer.md

 a) i)

-Data is raw fact about things and events that is not yet been processed to reveal its meaning.
+Data is raw facts about things and events that have not yet been processed to reveal their meaning.

 a) ii)

-Information is processed and interpreted data that has meaning and able to support decision making.
+Information is processed and interpreted data that has meaning and can support decision-making.

 b)

-- Single-User Database (One user / time)
+- Single-User Database (One user/time)
 - Desktop Database (Single-User Database running on a personal computer)
-- Multi-User Database (Multiple user / time)
+- Multi-User Database (Multiple user/time)
-- Workgroup Database (Multi-User Database supports small group of user, eg. single department)
+- Workgroup Database (Multi-User Database supports a small group of users, eg. single department)
-- Enterprise Database (Multi-User Database supports large group of user, eg. a whole organisation)
+- Enterprise Database (Multi-User Database supports a large group of users, eg. a whole organisation)

 c)

 - Backup Facilities
- - Provide periodic backup operation that creates a copy of current database state
+	- Provide periodic backup operation that creates a copy of the current database state
- - The backup copy will be store in secured off-site location waiting to be used to recover the database if encountering failure.
+	- The backup copy will be stored in a secured off-site location waiting to be used to recover the database if encountering failure.
 - Journalising Facilities
- - Record audit trails of the transaction made towards the database and change in database
+	- Record audit trails of the transaction made towards the database and changes in the database
- - Used to reestablish the most consistent database state together with backup copy
+	- Used to recover the most consistent database state together with the most recent backup copy

 d)

-- Data Administration is a high-level function responsible for overall management of data resources in an organisation.
-Some of the data administrator roles are establish data policies and resolve data conflicts.
+- Data Administration is a high-level function responsible for managing data resources in an organisation.
+Some of the data administrator roles are to establish data policies and resolve data conflicts.
 - Database Administration is a technical function responsible for physical database design.
-The database administrators are concern with database configuration such as security enforcement and database performance.
+The database administrators are concerned with database configuration such as security enforcement and database performance.

 ### Question 2